json-schema-org/json-schema-spec/adr/2024-11-2-assertion-format.md

 However, the fact remains that our users consistently report (via questions in Slack, GitHub, and StackOverflow) that they expect format to validate.
 (The most recent case I can think of was only last week, in .Net's effort to build a short-term solution for schema generation from types.)

-Due to this consistency in user expectations have decided to:
+Due to this consistency in user expectations, we have decided to:

 1. make format an assertion keyword and strictly,
 2. enforce it by moving the appropriate tests into the required section of the Test Suite.